matomo-org/matomo/tests/README.md

-Piwik comes with unit tests, integration tests, Javascript tests and Webtests.
+Piwik comes with unit tests, integration tests, system tests, Javascript tests and UI tests.
 This document briefly describes how to use and modify Piwik tests.

 ## Continuous Integration